pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v8-1/index.md

 ## What's new

-### New command to remove Entra enterprise applications
+### New command to remove Entra enterprise application

 We already have commands that allow you to query and even add a new Entra enterprise application.
 Now, we have extended this area with a brand new command that will allow you to clean up by removing the unneeded enterprise application.
 It is extra convenient to use.